KSPModdingLibs/KSPBuildTools/README.md

 * `ckan-version`

   CKAN tag to install. set to an empty string to always install the most recent version.
-See [https://github.com/KSP-CKAN/CKAN/tags](the CKAN releases page) for a list of available tags
+See [the CKAN releases page](https://github.com/KSP-CKAN/CKAN/tags) for a list of available tags

 * `ckan-compatible-versions`